gutowsmi/YaDBs/README.md

-# YaDBs - Yet Another Database Backup Scipt
+# YaDBs - Yet Another Database Backup Script
 ### What is purpose od this script?
 This python script supports backing up multiple databases on multiple hosts in single file.
 It accepts connection details in json file.